Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Numerical Tests

-The performance of the proposed doubly variational quantum OPF (Q-OPF) approach was validated using the IEEE 57-node power system benchmark~\cite{pglib}.
+The performance of the proposed doubly variational quantum QCQP was validated for the OPF problem (hereafter referred to as Q-OPF) using the IEEE 57-node power system benchmark~\cite{pglib}.
 For this benchmark, we have $N=57$ primal variables and $M=422$ dual variables.
 Therefore, the number of qubits needed to capture $\bv(\btheta)$ and $\blambda(\bphi)$ is 6 and 9, respectively.
 To simplify the implementation, nodes hosting generators were assumed to have no load, i.e., $p^d_n=q^d_n=0$ for all $n\in\mcN_g$.
 Reactive power demands were set so that load nodes have $q^d_n=0.33\times p^d_n$ for all $n\in\mcN_l$.
 We generated 15 different instances of the OPF by scaling original load demands $\{(p^d_n,q^d_n)\}_{n \in \mcN_{\ell}}$ by factors drawn uniformly distributed within $[0.90,1.05]$, independently per node and problem instance.
 Each of the 15 OPF instances was solved to global optimality using MATPOWER, a power system toolbox in MATLAB~\cite{matpower}.

 \emph{Selecting PQC architecture.} To select the architecture of PQC$_p$, we numerically tested different architectures.
 Each candidate architecture was validated over all 15 problem instances.
 For each problem instance $k$, we found the OPF solution $\bv_k^*$ using MATPOWER, and then solved the variational problem